Learning T-conjugated stabilizers: The multiple-squares dihedral StateHSP: Introduction

 \begin{fact}[Abelian StateHSP \cite{Hinsche_arXiv_2025_Abelian_stateHSP}] For any finite abelian group $G$ and $\varepsilon > 0$, there exists a polynomial-time algorithm that, with $O(\log |G| / \varepsilon)$ copies of $|\Psi \rangle$, identifies the hidden subgroup $H \leq G$. \end{fact}

-The algorithm for the abelian StateHSP is simply aggressively Fourier sampling until a solution is found \cite{Hinsche_arXiv_2025_Abelian_stateHSP}.
-However, the same strategy does not work for non-abelian groups in general \cite{Bouland_arXiv_2024_stateHSP, alagic_arXiv_2005_strong_fourier_fails}.
+In the abelian case, all information about the hidden subgroup is contained in the Fourier sampling distribution (up to classical processing), hence the algorithm for the abelian StateHSP is simply proceeds via Fourier sampling until a solution is found \cite{Hinsche_arXiv_2025_Abelian_stateHSP}.
+However, the same strategy does not work for non-abelian groups in general \cite{Bouland_arXiv_2024_stateHSP, alagic_arXiv_2005_strong_fourier_fails}; we will comment more on the specific difficulties in \cref{ssec:nonabelian_comments}.
 This leads to a natural question: What non-abelian StateHSPs can also be solved, and what are they good for?